A healthy life for all

 - Duke donated $2.5 million to the Willard Street Apartments, home to 82 affordable housing units.

-- Duke and Duke Health is providing financial and non-financial resources in support of the Accelerating Digital Equity campaign, most significantly with a lead grant of $250,000.
+- Duke and Duke Health are providing financial and non-financial resources in support of the Accelerating Digital Equity campaign, most significantly with a lead grant of $250,000.

 - To bring resources directly to underserved communities, Duke Health supported a unique, collaborative testing site in East Durham. (story available with Duke Health login)